 This is part of the reason we often hear phrases in the media similar to:

-“We have no idea what the long term effects of vaping will be” said by a lot of journalists a lot of times.
+“We have no idea what the long term effects of vaping will be”

 And that’s true at this stage, if you are currently a smoker you don’t have 30 years to wait for the research to be finished to find out – we know that smoking definitely kills half of it’s participants.
 And we do have over a decade of research now, so we can make some very good first impressions and hypotheses about the future at least.